matuteiglesias/journal/content/Dev/2025-02-19_Session_on_Python_Threading_and_Summarization_Tech.md

 ### Key Activities
 - Discussed thread safety in [[Python]], focusing on lock usage and data integrity.
-- Developed an efficient PDF text extraction function with [[error handling]].
+- Developed an efficient PDF text extraction function with error handling.
 - Analyzed a PDF text extraction interruption to identify failure points.
 - Explored cloud provisioning and SaaS design, covering scalability and security.
 - Created a customizable text summarizer using [[Python]], with command-line options for flexibility.